mingatgithub/ech2o-iso/Documentation/source/Setup.rst

-This command instructs PCRaster to calculate the local drainage direction (ldd) for each cell using the dem (``DEM.map``) and save the drainage network in a map called .
+This command instructs PCRaster to calculate the local drainage direction (ldd) for each cell using the dem (``DEM.map``) and save the drainage network in a map called ``ldd.map``.
 The large numbers included as the final four arguments to the lddcreate function are options to remove pits and core areas (see PCRaster documentation on lddcreate for more details).
 Display the results with aguila to visually inspect the drainage